-A: Students are assigned an academic advisor before starting the program.
+A: Students are assigned an academic advisor and faculty mentor before starting the program.
 This person helps students register for classes, update the degree plan, and set a graduation timeline.
 Alternatively, the APE faculty advisor is selected by the student based on area of expertise relating to the APE.
-Your academic advisor may also be your APE advisor, but there is no requirement that they be the same.
+Your faculty mentor may also be your APE advisor, but there is no requirement that they be the same.